Anderson hires 11 new firefighters

 “I grew up in a fire house,” he said.
 “I like the brotherhood.”

-Shelbi Oakley, the only new women firefighter, served two years in the U.S. Air Force and has a bachelor of science degree in business administration.
+Shelbi Oakley, the only new female firefighter, served two years in the U.S. Air Force and has a bachelor’s degree in business administration.

 Oakley has been working at Ascension St. Vincent Anderson Hospital as an EMT.